Communication-Complexity-Group-Project/communication-complexity-lean/README.md

 # CommunicationComplexity

-A Lean 4 formalization of communication complexity theory, following Rao–Yehudayoff Chapter 1.
+A Lean 4 formalization of communication complexity theory.

 ## Viewing the blueprint